 If, on the other hand, the conclusion is that an enquiry is not justified, there is no requirement to prepare a Business Case.
 However, it is good practice to record the results of the research carried out and the conclusion reached to inform future risk assessment.
 It is therefore recommended that a pro forma Business Case be prepared and left on file.

 Should the case team/Transfer Pricing Specialist conclude that, though justified, an enquiry should nevertheless not be opened, a full Business Case must still be prepared and submitted to the appropriate Transfer Pricing Panel stating the reasons for that conclusion.

 A Business Case must be prepared using a standard template according to detailed guidance both of which are available on the Transfer Pricing Group Intranet site.
 The template is also used for recording later stage reviews and is a living document for control of the transfer pricing enquiry.

 The Business Case is a narrative document which sets out the case background, the risk assessment work undertaken, the reasons for andagainst enquiry and any special features.
-Critically, it also includes the recommendation of the Customer Relationship Manager which may be for opening, not opening or deferring an enquiry.
+Critically, it also includes the recommendation of the Customer Compliance Manager which may be for opening, not opening or deferring an enquiry.